christophergeiger3/cesm-unifying-scripts/README.md

 See the wiki tab for more info on how to configure the Makefile.

 Note:
-  If you would like to get the latest updated version of this script from Github, run the following in the cesm-unifying-scripts directory git pull
+  If you would like to get the latest updated version of this script from Github, run the `git pull` in the cesm-unifying-scripts directory.